jdbowma/docx-to-dita/README.md

 # DITAfy - Convert Microsoft Word (.docx) to Software Documentation Using DITA
 ![DITAfy logo](https://github.com/jdbowma/docx-to-dita/blob/main/ditafy-removebg-preview.png)
 #### DITAfy Docx-to-DITA is a GUI Python app that converts Microsoft Word '.docx' files into DITA XML for use in documentation authoring applications like Oxygen XML Author.
-It is currently in its very early alpha phase and should be considered unreliable.
+It is currently in its very early alpha phase.

 Available in both GUI and CLI versions (CLI version lacks in features at the moment).

 ### Current features:
 - Convert a .docx file to a DITA task topic nearly instantly.
 Conversion times are typically faster than Oxygen's MS Word to DITA conversion.
 Currently only supports task topics.
 It relies upon steps being in a numbered (List Paragraph or List Number/List Number 2 list for now
-- Automatic image handling (in early testing stages)
+- Automatic image handling **
 - Automatic note handling (any paragraph that starts with Note: will be turned into a <info><note> tag.
 There is an option to disable this and also an option to ask if each detected note is actually a note)
 - Automatic keyword and phrase replacement (automatically detect terms and phrases that should be replaced with DITA keys, configurable from a preferences menu or from a preferences.json file.
 Works for other things too, not just keywords)
 - Automatic short descriptions and titles (user is prompted to confirm title and short description)

+** In early testing stages

 ### Planned features:
 - Batch/bulk conversions